tkhyn/django-jsdir/README.rst

    {% jsdir 'lib' expand=True first='1st_pattern; 2nd_pattern' last='verylast_parttern; 2ndtolast_pattern' %}

-Any file which name matches the regex pattern '1st_pattern' will be loaded before any file which name matches '2nd_pattern', which will be loaded before any other file, which will be loaded before any file which name matches '2ndtolast_pattern', which will be loaded before any file which name matches
+Any file which name matches the glob pattern '1st_pattern' will be loaded before any file which name matches '2nd_pattern', which will be loaded before any other file, which will be loaded before any file which name matches '2ndtolast_pattern', which will be loaded before any file which name matches